forsvarir/Mud/Roadmap.md

 ### TO DO (priority order):

-* Provide mechanism for sending message to individual connection --> Requires connection identifiers
+* Need to have a player representation
 * Add the concept of a 'Room' to limit visibility.

 ### DONE